-When developing this tool we have looked at Made-by’s fibre tool, Filippa K’s and Reformation’s material guides.
+When creating this tool we have looked at Higg's Sustainability Index, an internationally established material sustainability index developed by the Sustainable Apparel Coalition, (SAC).
 Different aspects like water input, energy input, greenhouse gas emissions, animal suffering, human- and eco-toxicity have been taken into consideration.
-If the fibre is eco-certified, recycled or produced in a closed loop and sustainable system it jumps up one class.
+If the fiber is eco-certified, recycled or produced in a closed loop and sustainable system it jumps up one class.
 In our latest collection, 82% of our total use is ranked in class B or higher.

-A - All-star team: all natural, vegan, plant-based & rapidly renewable fibres
+A - All-star team: all natural, vegan, plant-based & rapidly renewable fibers

-C - Could be used: better than D-fibres but should be either mechanically recycled or eco-certified.
+C - Could be used: better than D-fibers but should be either mechanically recycled or eco-certified

-D - Don't go there: environmentally, socially intensive & animal unfriendly fibres.
+D - Don't go there: environmentally, socially intensive & animal unfriendly materials

 We’re proud to share that our primary viscose supply chain is fully European, traceable and forest-friendly compared to generic viscose production.
 Originating from wood pulp, our viscose is sourced from a Swedish biorefinery, which originates from local and sustainably managed FSC certified forests in Sweden, Estonia, Finland and Scotland.
 The wood pulp is made into cellulose fibers in the German manufacturer ENKA, which is one of the most sustainable viscose suppliers in the world.
 ENKA itself is FSC-certified as well and also certified to OEKO-TEX Standard 100, a standard to certify that it contains no harmful substances.
 The final eco-viscose textile is cut and sewn into beautiful garments in our lovely manufacturer in Portugal.